discuit-community/monorepo/.changeset/itchy-states-obey.md

 added UserModel to client package

 - added new `UserModel` class to handle user-related operations
-- Updated `PostModel` and `CommentModel` to return `UserModel` instances for authors
+- updated `PostModel` and `CommentModel` to return `UserModel` instances for authors
-- Added muting functionality for users and communities
-- Extended DiscuitUrls to include endpoints for user operations and mutes
+- extended `DiscuitUrls` to include endpoints for user operations and mutes